chrischoy/open-ucn/README.md

 Feel free to contribute to the model zoo by submitting your weights and the architecture.

-**WARNING**: The models are train only on the YFCC dataset and are not guaranteed to work on other datasets with different statistics. (e.g., white background)
+**Note**: The models are train only on the YFCC dataset and are not guaranteed to work on other datasets with different statistics. (e.g., white background)

-**WARNING**: The models assume a gray scale image in [-0.5, 0.5], i.e. Given an uint8 image x in [0, 255], scale to (x / 255 - 0.5).
+**Note**: The models assume a gray scale image in [-0.5, 0.5], i.e. Given an uint8 image x in [0, 255], scale to (x / 255 - 0.5).

 | Dataset  | Architecture | Download link |
 |:--------:|:------------:|:-------------:|